Yacht Charter French Polynesia

 Whether a motor yacht with cabins or a day boat for a fishing trip / blasting up the bay, these are comfortable seagoing boats with a kick of speed should you want to cover a bigger distance on the day or just for the fun of having a 10 metre wide wake and 10 tons of steel flying along at 30 knots!

-Where it comes to a yacht charter in French Polynesia you have two choices - bareboat hire or skippered / crewed yachtcharter.
+Where it comes to a yacht charter in French Polynesia you have two choices - bareboat rent or captained / crewed yachtcharter.
 Both have their own advantages.

 You will also be able to explore further afield than the traditional cruising grounds of bareboat sailing vacations.
 Exploring the Tuamotu atolls and their barrier reef guardians is one of those destinations where a crewed yacht charteris advised.